ssiddhantsharma/mood-lifters/README.md

-# mood-lifters
+# MoodLifters | Random Motivational Quotes | Siddhant Sharma

-It is a javascript based random quote display that churns out cute and motivational quotes on a click of a button!
-Well. that's a great description...
+It is a javascript based random quote display that churns out cute and motivational quotes one after the other!